Chemisorption

 Chemisorption is a kind of adsorption which involves a chemical reaction between the surface and the adsorbate.
 New chemical bonds are generated at the adsorbent surface.
 Examples include macroscopic phenomena that can be very obvious, like corrosion, and subtler effects associated with heterogeneous catalysis, where the catalyst and reactants are in different phases.
 The strong interaction between the adsorbate and the substrate surface creates new types of electronic bonds.

 In contrast with chemisorption is physisorption, which leaves the chemical species of the adsorbate and surface intact.
 It is conventionally accepted that the energetic threshold separating the binding energy of "physisorption" from that of "chemisorption" is about 0.5 eV per adsorbed species.

 Due to specificity, the nature of chemisorption can greatly differ, depending on the chemical identity and the surface structural properties.

 The bond between the adsorbate and adsorbent in chemisorption is either ionic or covalent.

 Uses

 An important example of chemisorption is in heterogeneous catalysis which involves molecules reacting with each other via the formation of chemisorbed intermediates.
 After the chemisorbed species combine (by forming bonds with each other) the product desorbs from the surface.

 Hydrogenation of an alkene on a solid catalyst entails chemisorption of the molecules of hydrogen and alkene, which form bonds to the surface atoms.

 Self-assembled monolayers

 Self-assembled monolayers (SAMs) are formed by chemisorbing reactive reagents with metal surfaces.
-A famous example involves thiols (RS-H) adsorbing onto the surface of gold.
+A famous example involves thiols (R-SH) adsorbing onto the surface of gold.
 This process forms strong Au-SR bonds and releases H_{2}.
 The densely packed SR groups protect the surface.